marc-jones/phd_thesis/content/03_winter/05_floral_genes.md

 Although there is not evidence for a vernalization specific regulatory network, certain *B. napus* homologues of floral integrators do exhibit different regulatory behaviour in the winter variety.
 Analysis of *BnFT* copies suggests that certain copies are more vernalization sensitive than others, with the A2 and C2 copies exhibiting a more severe reduction in expression across the entire time series relative to the A7 and C6 copies.
+These findings contradict results from other studies of vernalization requiring lines of *B.\ napus*, where the A7 and C6 copies were silenced prior to cold, while the A2 copy was expressed[@wang_promoter_2012].
+The response of the *BnFT* genes to vernalization, therefore, may be variety specific.
-However, that A2 and C2 are not expressed at all, even when the Tapidor plants have undergone the floral transition, potentially suggests that the A2 and C2 copies are not required for the floral transition in *B. napus*.
+That A2 and C2 are not expressed at all, even when the Tapidor plants have undergone the floral transition, potentially suggests that the A2 and C2 copies are not required for the floral transition in *B. napus*.
 This analysis will require further validation, as potentially the reduced expression of *BnFT* genes in the Tapidor leaf is a consequence of the leaves being older when *BnFT* expression increases in Tapidor relative to Westar.
-Suppression of expression is also observed for the *BnSOC1* genes.
+Repression is also observed for the *BnSOC1* genes.
 Although the copies maintain their general expression profiles, the expression magnitude of the copies is greatly reduced in the winter variety.
 Although the *BnTFL1* genes have not been found to have a vernalization requirement in Arabidopsis, these genes also show reduced expression in the winter compared to the spring *B. napus* variety.
 This may be a result of the highly interconnected nature of the floral integrators, such that the reduction in expression is indirect (figure \ref{figure:1xx:floralnetwork}).